tczajka/sorting-searching/_drafts/gomoku.md

 ![open fours](/assets/images/gomoku/open_fours.png)

-A standard open four threat looks is a play like 1.
+A standard open four threat is a play like 1.
 Black has no defense.
 If black plays at a, white plays at b.
 If black plays at b, white plays at a.
 The only way to salvage the game for black would be to play a more severe counter-threat elsewhere, i.e. a five!

 But 1 is not he only pattern like that.
 2 and 3 work exactly the same way.
 They also create two ways for white to finish the game.
-Even though they involve 6 and 7 stones rather than 4, I also call such equivalent patterns "open fours".
+Even though they involve 6 and 7 stones rather than 4, I also call such equivalent patterns "open fours" (because we have four stones out of five in a row).

 ### Simple four